mlafleur/mlafleur.github.io/_posts/2017/2017-07-12-ruby-on-wsl.md

 ## Installing Ruby 2.2.5

 Now what we have all of the prerequisites installed, we can install the actual Ruby package.
 While some of the previous commands were a bit opaque to me, it is this last bit that I found attractive about `rvm`.
-This portion is extremely straight forward:
+This portion is extremely straightforward:

 ```bash
 rvm install 2.2.5